majuss/ecoevolpara/latest/docs/source/vpn.rst

 Or you can follow these steps:

-1. Go to the `Tunnelblick-website <https://tunnelblick.net/>`_ download the .dmg and drag the .app into your applictions directory.
+1. Go to the `Tunnelblick-website <https://tunnelblick.net/>`_ download the .dmg, double click it to mount and drag the .app into your applications directory.
 2. `Download <https://www.cms.hu-berlin.de/de/dl/netze/vpn/openvpn/hu-berlin.ovpn>`_ the HU-VPN configuration file and double click it.
 3. Follow the Tunnelblick instructions and enter your account details.
-A small smybol will show up in the status bar.
+A small symbol will show up in the status bar.

 -----